Nishiogi’s Secret Crayfish Base for Adults

 In short, Zarigani is a space where it is possible to, on the first floor, enjoy manga and anime, and receive free life counseling from the master; while on the second floor customers can indulge in nostalgia by playing video games.
 Zarigani has become a secret base for the wandering Generation X of Nishiogi (James Farrer, Aomi Takase, Nov.
 1, 2017).

-(interview by James Farrer and Aomi Takasei; Japanese editing by Fumiko Kimura; translation by Aomi Takase; copy editing by Jason Bartashius; copyright James Farrer 2017)
+(interview by James Farrer and Aomi Takase; Japanese editing by Fumiko Kimura; translation by Aomi Takase; copyright James Farrer 2017)